joshnsolomon/manpdf/README.md

 # manpdf
 ________
-take the man pages and make a pdf
+Takes the man pages for a command and makes a pdf.

 ```
 manpdf [name]